cpeterson1105/boston_group/README.md

 ###Budgetary Consequences Page
 [The City's Budget Does Not Prioritize Electric Vehicles]
 + Paragraph 1
-* I got the budgetary information from the Capital Budget
+* We got the budgetary information from the Capital Budget
-* I got the 18/36 numbers from the folks we spoke with on the phone
+* We got the 18/36 numbers from the folks we spoke with on the phone

 + Paragraph 2
-* I got the budgetary information from the Capital Budget(https://data.boston.gov/organization/office-of-budget-management
+* We got the budgetary information from the Capital Budget(https://data.boston.gov/organization/office-of-budget-management

 [The Transportation Department Does Not Prioritize Electric Vehicles]
 + Paragraph 1
-* I got the budgetary information from the Capital Budget(https://data.boston.gov/organization/office-of-budget-management)
+* We got the budgetary information from the Capital Budget(https://data.boston.gov/organization/office-of-budget-management)
 * The 79 percent figure/0.2 percent figure I calculated by hand using the Capital Budget data
-* I counted the 30 capital investments on the spreadsheet as well
+* We counted the 30 capital investments on the spreadsheet as well

 [The City Must Invest More In Electric Vehicles]
 + Paragraph 2 “This will cost approximately $21.6 million.”